crosire/reshade/REFERENCE.md

 }
 ```

-For more complex examples, see the [examples directory in this repository](../examples).
+For more complex examples, see the [examples directory in the repository](https://github.com/crosire/reshade/tree/main/examples).

 ## Overlays